 d.
 Organization for Economic Cooperation and Development (OECD)

-Turkey is a founding member of the OECD, and the CBRT contributes to its work in several areas.
-In the meetings of the OECD Financial Markets Committee, global financial developments are discussed, international cooperation is enhanced via the sharing of country experiences and improvement of coordination in policy implementation is sought.
+Türkiye is a founding member of the OECD, and the CBRT contributes to its work in several areas.
+In terms of financial stability, global financial developments are discussed, international cooperation is enhanced via the sharing of country experiences and improvement of coordination in policy implementation is sought in several committee meetings.

 The CBRT is also a member of the International Network on Financial Education (INFE) and is involved in the work of its sub-committees.